PrincetonUniversity/intro_ml_libs/snapml/README.md

 print(f"Accuracy = {100 * acc:.1f}%")
 ```

-The output of the code is:
+The output of the code should show high accuracy:

 ```
 Accuracy = 95.6%